Adjoint Burgers equation with a time integrated QoI¶

 dt = 1 / n

-num_subintervals = len(meshes)
+num_subintervals = 2

 time_partition = TimePartition(

-end_time, num_subintervals, dt, ["u"], num_timesteps_per_export=1
+end_time, num_subintervals, dt, fields, num_timesteps_per_export=1

 )

-The only difference when defining the AdjointMeshSeq
+The only difference when defining the AdjointMeshSeq is that we specify

-, rather than qoi_type="end_time"
+qoi_type="time_integrated", rather than qoi_type="end_time".

 mesh_seq = AdjointMeshSeq(